Computers for Developing Countries

 Computers can make a vital difference to the lives of children in the developing world.
 Through access to computers, children can develop ICT skills that will dramatically improve their job prospects.

 However, most children in Ghana graduate from formal education without any ICT skills.
 Around five billion people globally do not have access to ICT and are therefore excluded from the global information economy and remain locked into poverty.
 At the same time, individuals, businesses and schools in the UK are throwing away millions of working PCs every year.
 These computers could be donated to schools and colleges in Ghana to help children gain the ICT skills that will be essential to building a better future

-CARE (Collect And Recycle Ecologically) Computers For Developing Countries has been established to further the Secretary General of the United Nations, Mr Kofi Anna's speech made in 2001 in Dhaka, Bangladesh, Rio Summit 1992 and the Johannesburg Summit.
+CARE (Collect And Recycle Ecologically) Computers For Developing Countries is a Ghana based NGO that was established to further the Secretary General of the United Nations, Mr Kofi Anna's speech made in 2001 in Dhaka, Bangladesh, Rio Summit 1992 and the Johannesburg Summit.
 He said:

 Our biggest challenge in this new century is to take an idea that seems abstract (i.e. sustainable development) and turn it into a reality for all the world's people.

 What is even more daunting a task, is to translate sustainable development and it's various connotations and implications for the benefit of our future young generation.
 Chapter 36 of Agenda 21 of the Rio Summit established that education is the cornerstone of the sustainable development.